IBM/predict-wildfire-intensity/README.md

 * Install the nodejs modules with `npm install`.

 * Start the app with `npm start`.
-The app will now be running and available on you machine ina a browser at `http://localhost:3000`.
+The app will now be running and available on you machine in a browser at `http://localhost:3000`.

 # Links